 Four percent of the 2004 Measure A TEP supports commuter and community shuttle programs in San Mateo County.
-To date, the Measure A program has allocated over \$38.5 million in funding for shuttle operations.
+To date, the Measure A program has allocated over \$36.1 million in funding for shuttle operations.
 The TA extended the current 2-year shuttle funding cycle by an additional year through FY2023 to provide ongoing support to a combination of 28 commuter and community shuttles due in part to changes accompanying the comprehensive operational analysis of the SamTrans fixed route network concluded in the summer of 2022.
-The next call for projects for shuttles will occur in early calendar year 2023.